Aleksandra1997/Tetris1/README.md

 # Hello!

-I only started programminga and I would like to share my new projects.
+I only started programming and I would like to share my new projects.
 Enjoy it!